Examples of simple search queries in Azure AI Search

 Example 7: Booleans with searchMode

 The following example provides an illustration.
-Running the following query with searchMode (any), 42 documents are returned: those containing the term "restaurant", plus all documents that don't have the phrase "air conditioning".
+The query looks for matches on restaurant that exclude the phrase air conditioning.
+If you run the following query with searchMode (any), 43 documents are returned: those containing the term restaurant, plus all documents that don't have the phrase *air conditioning.

-Notice that there's no space between the boolean operator (-) and the phrase "air conditioning".
+Notice that there's no space between the boolean operator (-

 POST /indexes/hotels-sample-index/docs/search?api-version=2024-07-01